Brain Scan Definition

 Structural vs. Functional Brain Scans?

 Some types of brain scans may be categorized as structural brain scans or functional brain scans.
-Structural, such as MRI scans, deals with the structure of the brain.
+Structural, such as MRI scans, deals with, as the name suggests, the structure of the brain.
 These scans can show a contrast between different tissues, such as cerebrospinal fluid, grey matter, white matter, and more.
 They are used by researchers to understand brain anatomy.
 Functional brain scans are used to indirectly measure brain functions, such as neural activity.

 How to Get a Brain Scan?